Interhemispheric Dissection for Reaching the Ventricular System

 The callosomarginal artery may be used as a road map to reach the pericallosal arteries.
 Notice that this view (left lower image) was achieved without sacrificing any bridging veins, but instead through untethering them from their surrounding arachnoid membranes.
 Callosotomy allows exposure of the ventricle (right lower image)(Images courtesy of AL Rhoton, Jr).

 Figure 5: The patient may be placed supine or in the lateral position.
-The supine position more readily orients the operator to the midline structures (lower left image), whereas the lateral position (lower right image) allows gravity retraction to mobilize the dependent (ipsilateral) hemisphere.
+The supine position more readily orients the operator to the midline structures (right lower image), whereas the lateral position (left lower image) allows gravity retraction to mobilize the dependent (ipsilateral) hemisphere.
 In the case of a pericallosal aneurysm, the patient’s head is extended to achieve proximal control between the anterior communicating artery and the genu of corpus callosum.
 In the case of a tumor, the lesion should be positioned as high as possible within the operative field.